siderisng/vue-remember-scroll-cache/README.md

 `itemsName` should contain the name of the internal state variable that holds all items that are listed.
 In this example our vue component has an internal state variable called `products` that is an array of all products in our ecommerce category view. `this.products` will be repopulated with the products loaded earlier when scrolling down the category view of our app.

 `selector` should contain the css element selector to use for applying the click event listeners.
-In this example we want our plugin to run when a link (`a` tag) inside our div container is used
+In this example we want our plugin to run when a link (`a` tag) inside our div container is _clicked_

 In component script section:

 ```
 if (this.$products && this.$products.length > 0) {
       this.products = this.$products
 }
 ```

 ^^ The plugin creates a global variable in this case (`$products`) and then deletes it after a short time period (3s), so on `mounted` of our component, we check if the global var is there and update our internal state. (instead of fetching from the API like normal, this time we want to recover previously loaded content after user navigation to product page and back)